JRBARROZ/jrbarroz/README.md

 #### BREAKING CHANGE

+Leading team to sucess on handtalk as a Tech Leader!

+#### BREAKING CHANGE

 Glad to participate and lead the mobile build of 🚲 Ibirapuera Park - @Ibirabike

 - 🍎 [Ibirabike App Store](https://apps.apple.com/us/app/ibirabike/id6444320108) - 100K+ Downloads